5.45pm – The Victorian Premier, John Brumby, conceded defeat in the state election this afternoon, bringing to an end 11 years of Labor government.

 Brumby devoted most of his speech to itemising achievements of his government and the Bracks ministry before it.
 He said asking the electorate for a fourth term and 15 years in office was too much to expect.

-- Click the PLAY button to listen to John Brumby’s press conference.
-He is introduced by Deputy Premier and Attorney-General Rob Hulls.
+- Listen to John Brumby’s press conference.
+He is introduced by Deputy Premier and Attorney-General Rob Hulls (24m)

 Earlier in the day, Ted Baillieu spoke to the media, following a party-room meeting.